shivamujawame/AIW-Infra-Migration/Labfiles/README.md

       ![](Images/azure_migrate9.png)

 15. Click on **Azure PaaS** from the left navigation pane under **Business case reports**.
-You'll find recommendations in the PaaS reports to identify quick wins and the ideal right-sized targets for your database and application workloads.
+You'll find recommendations in the PaaS reports identifying quick wins and the ideal right-sized targets for your database and application workloads.

 16. Given the importance of what-if scenarios and customizations in the planning process, use new settings to override default assumptions and build a business case for your migration strategy.
 We can present this business case to your stakeholders and obtain buy-ins and know that you've taken the steps to make the right decisions for your business.